reaganscofield/MunchTaskManagement/README.md

 ## 🚨 Important Notes

-### Security Considerations

-- Use strong, unique passwords for database access
-- Generate a secure JWT secret key
-- Never commit `.env` files to version control
-- Use HTTPS in production environments

 ### Database Management

 - The application uses `force: true` in development, which recreates tables on startup